kbelisar/datalark/README.md

 # The {datalark} package!

-Akin to the mudlark searching for treasures on the foreshore, the datalark often finds themselves having to search through messy data sets before finding data treasures!
+Akin to the mudlark searching for hidden treasures on the foreshore, the datalark often finds themselves having to search through messy data sets before finding data treasures!
 Clean data are essential to maintain data integrity, as improper cleaning can result in inaccurate or missing data.
-The {datalark} package aids in the data cleaning process of alpha-numeric (open-text) responses given by participants.
+The {datalark} package aids in the data cleaning of alpha-numeric (open-text) responses given by participants.

-When alpha-numeric responses are allowed in a response field such as number of hours worked, participants often give more than just a numeric estimate.
-Often, in their desire to be as accurate as possible, they will provide numeric ranges; use symbols such as “~”, “+”, or “<“; or will use words such as “approximate”.
-When this is not minimized through the restriction of response fields to numeric input only, it can require a lot of data cleaning.
+When alpha-numeric responses are allowed in a response field, participants often give more than just a numeric estimate.
+Often, in their desire to be as accurate as possible, they will provide numeric ranges; use symbols such as “~”, “+”, ">" or “<“; or will use words such as “approximate”.
+When this is not minimized through the restriction of response fields to numeric input only, it can require a lot of data cleaning!

-Much like the mudlark carefully preserving their finds, the datalark maintains the integrity of the data to preserve data quality.
-This package consists of 5 functions which help the datalark to clean data whilst protecting against inadvertant damage caused my improper processing.
+Much like the mudlark carefully preserves their finds, the datalark preserves original data to maintain data quality.
+This package consists of 5 functions which help the datalark to clean alpha-numeric data effectively whilst protecting against inadvertant damage caused my improper processing.

 ## Installation